magenta-aps/os2borgerpc-kiosk-image/docs/source/install_setup.rst

 There are two scripts needed to do this.

-The first is called "OS2borgerPC Kiosk  - Installer Chromium" and will install the browser and setup minimum GUI capabilities.
+The first is called "OS2borgerPC Kiosk  - Chromium Installér" and will install the browser and setup minimum GUI capabilities.

 When this script has run successfully, you can configure Chromium to start automatically on boot and configure the start URL and time delay as needed.
-You do this by running the script called "OS2borgerPC Kiosk - Autostart Chromium".
+You do this by running the script called "OS2borgerPC Kiosk - Chromium Autostart".

-In this script, you must specify the following four parameters:
+In this script, you must specify the following six parameters:

-* ``time`` - a delay time before Chromium is started.
+* ``delay`` - a delay time before Chromium is started.
 * ``url`` - the start URL for your kiosk, e.g. an OS2display site.
 * ``width`` - the width (X) component of the desired screen resolution, e.g.
   "1980".
+The default value "auto" will make the computer attempt to determine the correct value automatically.
 * ``height`` - the height component of the desired screen resolution, e.g.
   "1080".
+The default value "auto" will make the computer attempt to determine the correct value automatically.
 * ``orientation`` - the orientation or rotation of the screen.
-Values must be one of ``normal``, ``right`` or ``left``.
-If this parameter is misspelled, the system will default to "normal".
+Possible values are ``normal``, ``right``, ``left`` or ``inverted``.
+* ``Keyboard shortcut lockdown`` - whether to block certain keyboard shortcuts.
+  Possible values are ``0: No keyboard shortcut lockdown``, ``1: Lock keyboard shortcuts except print, refresh and zoom`` and ``2: Lock all keyboard shortcuts``

-The width and height parameters must correspond to the preferred (maximum) screen resolution of your monitor.
+If specified manually, the width and height parameters must correspond to the preferred (maximum) screen resolution of your monitor.

 Advanced topics (not relevant for most setups)
 ----------------------------------------------